 After 12 hours it will have a ghostly glow

 The glow is at its brightest immediately after it has been charged, but retains a ghostly glow for up to 12 hours.
 So if you leave it hanging up in your room you will see a very pale green light coming from it.
 If you want it to glow brighter at any point you can recharge it.
 If you’re heading outdoors you can use anything to hand to top it up – a head torch, your car headlights on full beam, even standing near a light bulb will do it.

 The science behind the glow

 The core technology that enables the Solar Charged Puffer to glow is the second layer – an ultra-thin membrane just below the surface of the jacket.
 Engineered with a phosphorescent compound, it rapidly stores any light it comes into contact with and re-emits it slowly over time.
 The membrane acts as if it’s alive, absorbing sunlight like a plant.
 And with the phosphorescence engineered into the membrane itself, the tech sits at the very centre of the fabric, so it can’t wash out or rub off.

 The Solar Charged Puffer only starts glowing when you go somewhere dark and expose it to light.
-So during the day the jacket is green, but not glowing.
-While the green exterior looks and feels like just one layer of material, it’s actually three layers sandwiched together, each doing a different job.
+So during the day the jacket is completely white.
+While the white exterior looks and feels like just one layer of material, it’s actually three layers sandwiched together, each doing a different job.
 The first two layers make the jacket waterproof and windproof, as well as storing and re-emitting light.
 The third layer is there for strength – it’s built from the same nylon ripstop found in parachutes so has an incredible strength to weight ratio.

 Engineered for the cold and the dark